The 12 PCI DSS Compliance Requirements: What You Need to Know

 As mobile and touchless payment tools become the norm, vendors who accept and store credit card data face even more risks and vulnerabilities surrounding cardholder data and payment card numbers.
 Do you know how to implement best practices for credit card information security in the face of novel threats to cybersecurity?
 What do you do in the event of a breach?
 What is PCI, and what are the compliance requirements associated with accepting credit card payments?
 How do other companies navigate the credit card and payment landscape?

 The Payment Card Industry Data Security Standard (PCI DSS) is designed to deter credit card-based fraud and help merchants and service providers both prevent and effectively respond to cybersecurity attacks and data breaches potentially compromising cardholder data.
-Such data breaches can be costly in terms of a business’s reputation, its bottom line, and non-compliance with the PCI data security standard (DSS).
+Such data breaches can be expensive in terms of a business’s reputation, its bottom line, and non-compliance with the PCI data security standard (DSS).
 Read on to learn more about the 12 core PCI DSS requirements and how your organization can benefit from achieving and maintaining PCI DSS compliance.

 PCI DSS Compliance Overview

-If you’re wondering how to be PCI compliant, the Payment Card Industry Data Security Standard (PCI DSS) issued by the Payment Card Industry Security Standards Council (PCI SSC) provides security guidelines for merchants, payment processors, and service providers that transmit, process, and store cardholder data and account data.
-Essentially, all companies performing some kind of credit card payment processing or accepting payment card transactions must be mindful of PCI DSS, their compliance levels according to the standard, and their obligations related to credit card information.
-Depending on how many credit card transactions they process and their compliance level from one to four, companies may have to undergo a different degree of compliance activity.
 Level One organizations are required to undergo a formal audit by a Qualified Security Assessor (QSA).
 QSAs are formally certified professionals who have passed the test to receive their credentials, and are uniquely qualified to sign off on a PCI DSS Report on Compliance.
 Organizations in Levels Two, Three, and Four, are obligated to complete an annual Self-Assessment Questionnaire (SAQ) aligned with their organization and industry and provide an Attestation of Compliance.
 Though these SAQs do not have to be formally reviewed by a QSA or other PCI professional, they do require a thorough understanding of the PCI data security standard and the company’s environment, security, and operations.
 In fact, there are many different types of SAQs, and a company’s first objective when seeking to become PCI compliant should be to understand the scope of its compliance obligations.

 Image: SAQ Guide